BrkRaw/brkraw/docs/RULE-Syntax.md

   sidecar metadata, especially when a separate rule set is needed for metadata creation.

-- `converter_entrypoint`: rules that choose a converter entry point.
+- `converter_hook`: rules that choose a converter hook.
 These are

   used by the loader when converting to NIfTI so that a custom reconstruction can be selected for scans matching the rule conditions.